dhannn/auq-n/README.md

 If you need a language without stress constraints, traditional languages remain available.
 Use those, duh.

 ### What about `add x, 0`?
-Isn’t that a “cheat”?
+Isn’t that a "cheat"?

-There are no “cheats” in auq-n—only strategies.
+There are no "cheats" in auq-n—only strategies.

 Neutral operations maintain throughput metrics while managing stress.
 This is a valid optimization technique within the language’s constraint model.